 When you are working for a multinational company, you are likely to encounter many differences, which prompt you to learn international business etiquette.

 However, the situation is different in Scandinavian countries.
-In Norway for example, societal equality is emphasized so the organizational hierarchy tends to be flat.
-The workplace environment calls for cooperation across all departments and informal communication is prevalent.
+In Norway, for example, societal equality is emphasized, so the organizational hierarchy tends to be flat.
+The workplace environment calls for cooperation across all departments, and informal communication is prevalent.

-Differences in negotiating styles
+Differences in Negotiation Styles

 The way one communicates during negotiations should be carefully considered.
 Israelis and Americas are very direct, so you immediately know if the transaction is approved or not.
 The Japanese, however, tend to be indirect.
-You have to read and carefully interpret vague signs to know if they rejected or accepted your proposal.
+You have to read and carefully interpret vague signs to see if they rejected or accepted your proposal.